Common useEffect mistakes

 In this updated code

-• we create a new AbortController instance before the fetch request
+instance before the fetch request - the

-• the abort() method is called in the cleanup function returned by useEffect, causing the fetching to be canceled
+method is called in the cleanup function returned by useEffect, causing the fetching to be canceled

 Basically now, if the userId changes before the fetch has completed, the fetch for the previous userId will be cancelled to prevent setting state on an unmounted component or outdated fetch requests.
 And well, another great way to prevent memory leaks.

-I'd definitely recommend have a look at the documentation for AbortController on mdn web docs, as there you get to see all sorts of examples and exhaust any curiosity about it!
+I'd definitely recommend have a look at the documentation for AbortController on mdn web docs (Opens in a new tab), as there you get to see all sorts of examples and exhaust any curiosity about it!

-One of my favourite youtubers, Web Dev Simplified, has put this issue in better words than either I or ChatGPT will ever manage, so head out to watch his video about Top 6 React Hook Mistakes Beginners Make, you'll have a great explanation I promise!
+One of my favourite youtubers, Web Dev Simplified (Opens in a new tab), has put this issue in better words than either I or ChatGPT will ever manage, so head out to watch his video about Top 6 React Hook Mistakes Beginners Make (Opens in a new tab), you'll have a great explanation I promise!

 The content that I'd like to show here comes from an external website, which has the potential to set a cookie on your browser and track you.